davidchesnut/sp-general-docs/docs/how-to-customize-page-layouts-for-a-catalog-based-site-in-sharepoint-2013.md

 ### Content Search Snippet

 The components that appear after the page content snippet, inside the content placeholder with **id="PlaceHolderMain"**, contain markup for a Web Part Zone Snippet that contains four Web Part zones.
 The first Web Part zone contains a Content Search Snippet that displays a Content Search Web Part on the page.
 This snippet also contains information that helps the Content Search Web Part query a result source and show the results on the page.
 The last three Web Part zones are empty.
 If you choose to create your own category page layout, you must include the markup for the Content Search Snippet in the HTML file for your page layout.
 The following code shows the markup for the Content Search snippet.
 Replace  _ResultSourceID_ with the GUID of the result source, and replace _CatalogURL_ with the URL of the catalog.

-> [!Note]
+> [!NOTE]
-> The GUIDs for  **ID** and **__WebPartId** are randomly generated by SharePoint when the snippets are added to the page layout.
+> The GUIDs for **ID**and**__WebPartId**are randomly generated by SharePoint when the snippets are added to the page layout.